naimul3070/install-SonarQube-Code-Quality-and-Code-Security_with-DOCKER-/README.md

 -----STEP02.
-open SonarQbe and creal a project by Generate the token and run all the comand in project directory
+# open SonarQbe and create a project by Generate the token and run all the comand in project directory